ddeutils/ddedocs/docs/abstract/dataops/index.md

     between data producers and consumers, improving data quality and transparency of results.[^1]

-**DataOps** provides a collaboration of data engineering, data science and operations team.
+**DataOps (Data Operations)** provides a collaboration of data engineering, data science and operations team.
 It aims to automate the delivery of the right and reliable data to appropriate teams through a much faster approach.
 And this leads to better data productivity and enhanced human communication.